 One of the most common uses for AI is to recommend items based on historical data.
 For example, when a media streaming service recommends what to watch or listen to next, it’s using AI to analyze what you’ve watched or listened to in the past, filter all of the available options based on their attributes, and surface the option that’s most likely to entertain you.
 When you’re shopping on a website and it recommends accessories or related items to add to your cart, it’s using AI in a similar way.

 Many email platforms use AI to keep spam from cluttering your inbox.
 When a new email arrives in the system, the AI analyzes it for signals that indicate spam.
 If the email meets enough criteria, it’s flagged as spam and quarantined.
 As you provide feedback—by fixing incorrect flags or flagging spam emails that weren’t caught by the filter—the system learns from that feedback and adjusts its parameters.

 Almost anything that automates your home uses AI.
 Examples include intelligent light bulbs that listen for commands, intelligent thermostats that learn your preferences and adjust themselves throughout the day, and intelligent vacuum cleaners that learn how to navigate the layout of your home without instruction.

 Health data analysis

-Health organisations around the world use AI to help with research, testing, diagnosis, treatment and monitoring.
-Some use AI to analyse tissue samples and deliver more accurate diagnoses.
-Some companies use AI to analyse clinical data and discover gaps in patients’ treatment.
-And some companies use AI to analyse billions of compounds to help chemists reach discoveries faster and identify good candidates for clinical trials.
+Health organizations around the world use AI to help with research, testing, diagnosis, treatment, and monitoring.
+Some use AI to analyze tissue samples and deliver more accurate diagnoses.
+Some companies use AI to analyze clinical data and discover gaps in patients’ treatment.
+And some companies use AI to analyze billions of compounds to help chemists reach discoveries faster and identify good candidates for clinical trials.